manuelbieri/Greenwood_1993/README.md

 ## Project Structure

-Generate a more detailed project tree with the follwing command:
+Generate a more detailed project tree with the follwing command (only works with Git):
 ```shell
 /bin/zsh project_tree.sh
 ```